JoonseopSo/Fitness_dataanalysis_inR/Fitness-analysis.md

 ### Note

 As we can see some plots are missing or are incomplete.
-Thats an indicator for not doing the exercise or error.
+That’s an indicator for not doing the exercise or error.
 The uncompleted plots are results of discontinuing the exercise. <br> I will remove the incomplete plots for better analysis